Skip to main content

 Development mode behavior

-In local development (NODE_ENV=development), if asUser(req) is called without a user token, it logs a warning and falls back to the service principal.
+In local development (NODE_ENV=development), if asUser(req) is called without a user token, it logs a warning and skips user impersonation — the operation runs with the default credentials configured for the app instead.
+The telemetry span will show execution.context: "service" with execution.obo_dev_fallback: true to distinguish these from regular service principal calls.